Apothecary

 What element is Myrrh associated with?

-Myrrh is associated with the Water element and the sign of Cancer, Scorpio, and resonates with the Root, Crown chakras.
+Myrrh is associated with the Water element, the signs of Cancer and Scorpio, and resonates with the Root and Crown chakras.

 What planet rules Myrrh?